molab-itp/p5MoLibrary/README.md

 ```

 # release to git pages
+#
-# merge next branch in to main
+# merge branch next in to branch main
-# odd number build will be pushed to main with
+# odd number build will be pushed to branch main with
-# switch back to next branch, update to next even number
+# switch back to branch next
+# update to next even number
+#
 bin/git-release.sh